 (h) Redlined or final as built detailed one-line drawings of the complete metering facility and a three line drawing detailing the metering circuit with TDSP EPS Meter Inspector’s initials.
 Note: If a redlined version is supplied, the final as built drawings shall be submitted within 45 days of the submittal of the Site Approval Request Package;

-(i) Readable photos of the nameplates of newly installed or replaced instrument transformers; and
+(i) Readable photos of the nameplates of newly installed or replaced instrument transformers.
+When instrument transformers are physically located inside an apparatus and nameplate photos cannot be provided, a statement bearing the seal of a professional engineer registered in the State of Texas must be submitted as replacement for the nameplate photos.
+Such statement shall provide all nameplate information for the instrument transformer(s), a certification that the information provided represents the installed equipment and the basis for the certification;

 (j) Other information as required.